Friction Stir Welding (FSW) is a solid-state joining process that’s especially popular in the aerospace, transportation, and electronics industries.

 The Friction Stir Welding process uses a non-consumable pin tool to create frictional heat between two materials.
 As the pin tool spins, it “stirs” the two materials together, creating plastic deformation between 70-90 percent of the solidus temperature.
 Solidus is the highest temperature at which an alloy is completely solid.
 Plastic deformation changes the shape of the solid body without weakening the material.

 Because Friction Stir Welding is a solid-state joining process, the two materials being friction welded never melt, and joining occurs below the solidus of the equilibrium phase for the materials.
-As a result, the metals better retain their original mechanical properties.
+As a result, the metals retain their original mechanical properties better.

-Here’s a closer look at how it’s done:
+Here’s a closer look at the FSW process:

-3. The rotating pin tool shoulder creates friction.
+- Plasticization Occurs: The rotating pin tool shoulder creates mechanical friction.
 The resulting friction then preheats the materials, creating a plasticized state at a temperature range below the melting point, as described above.

-4. The pin forms a bond as it travels along the joint and consolidates the material along the weld profile/path while maintaining a downward force and Z-axis position.
+- A Friction Weld is Formed: The pin forms a bond as it travels along the joint, consolidating the material along the weld profile/path while maintaining a downward force and Z-axis position.

-5. At the end of the weld path, the tool is withdrawn in the Z axis.
-This extraction point is sometimes referred to as the “exit hole” because the pin probe will leave an impression in the material at the point of extraction.
+- Tool is Withdrawn: At the end of the weld path, the tool is withdrawn in the Z axis.
+This extraction point is sometimes called the “exit hole” because the pin probe will leave an impression in the material at the point of extraction.

 2. What is Friction Stir Welding used for?